webcatzz/godot-bitmap-editor/README.md

-# BitMap editor

-Adds an editor to the inspector for BitMap resources.
+Allows editing BitMap resources directly from the inspector.

-Use left-click to set bits to true, right-click to set them to false.
+Left click sets bits to true, right click sets them to false.